svaarala/duktape/doc/compiler.rst

   INC R2

 When the identifier is not in the varmap, the compiler uses the "slow path" which means addressing identifers by name.
-For example, the Ecmascript statement::
+For example, the ECMAScript statement::

   b += 1;